open-risk/equinox/CODE_OF_CONDUCT.rst

     * Repeated harassment of others.
 In general, if someone asks you to stop, then stop.

-Original text courtesy of the Django Project
+Original text of this Code of Conduct is courtesy of the Django Project